Józef Poniatowski: Polish military service and defence of the 3 May Constitution

 Summoned by his uncle, Stanislaus II Augustus, and the Sejm when the Polish Army was reorganized, Poniatowski returned to Poland.
 The King had made previous arrangements with the Austrian authorities for this transfer, which in the end depended on his nephew's willingness to make the move.
 In October 1789, together with Tadeusz Kościuszko and three others, Poniatowski received the rank of major-general, and was appointed commander of a division in Ukraine and devoted himself to rebuilding the small, and long-time neglected, Polish–Lithuanian Commonwealth's army.

 This took place during the period of deliberations by the Four-Year Sejm, which ended with the proclamation of the 3 May Constitution in 1791.
 Poniatowski was an enthusiastic supporter of the reforms and a member of the Friends of the Constitution Association.
 The passage of the document was assured partially by the military forces under the Prince's command, which surrounded the Royal Castle during the final proceedings.
 He himself stood in the room with a group of soldiers.

-On 6 May 1792 Poniatowski was appointed Lieutenant-General and commander of the Polish army in the Ukraine, with the task of defending the country against the imminent Russian attack.
+On 6 May 1792 Poniatowski was appointed Lieutenant-General and commander of the Polish army in Ukraine, with the task of defending the country against the imminent Russian attack.
 There Prince Józef was aided by Kościuszko and Michał Wielhorski, a friend from the Austrian service.
 In the fighting, badly outnumbered and outgunned by the enemy, obliged constantly to retreat, but disputing every point of vantage, he turned on the pursuer whenever the Russian pressed too closely, and won several notable victories.

 The Battle of Zieleńce on 18 June was the first major victorious engagement of the Polish forces since John III Sobieski.
 Poniatowski personally got involved in the fighting when one of the Polish columns was faltering.
 To celebrate the victory and commemorate the occasion, the Polish king established the Virtuti Militari order, with which he decorated Poniatowski and Kościuszko first.
 At the Battle of Dubienka fought by Kościuszko and his soldiers on 18 July, the line of the Southern Bug River was defended for five days against fourfold odds.